a22057916w/archlinux-kde-install-guide/README.md

 | Graphics | xf86-video-nouveau |
 | Audio | PulseAudio |

+## Disclaimer
+The guide is provided "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of correctness and relevance to a particular subject.
+The entire risk as to the quality and accuracy of the content is with you.
+Should the content prove substandard, you assume the cost of all necessary servicing, repair, or correction.

+**Should this guide miss anything important or stated something wrong, please tell me at once.
+I'll corrected it ASAP.**

 ## Pre-installation
 This guide is based on `UEFI` system.
 Download the [latest boot image](https://archlinux.org/download/) and make a Live USB.
 To BIOS setting, disable the Secure Boot Control, the function will be automatically maintained by Arch Linux Kernel after completing the installation.
 Then boot with the Live USB.